dekuNukem/STM32_tutorials/README.md

 Whatever it is, if you look at the actual chip on most Arduinos, you'll find an ATmega328P, an aging decade old 8-bit chip with tiny amount of system memory, limited peripherals, and a leisurely clock speed of 16MHz.
 As a result, in commercial situations 8-bitters like those have been mostly relegated to cost-sensitive applications like cheap toys.
 And the world has moved on to 32-bit microcontrollers.

-Most of the 32-bit microcontrollers today uses ARM Cortex-M architectures, examples include STMicroelectronics' STM32 line, NXP's LPC line, Atmel's own SAM line, and just about every IoT chip out there today.
+Most of the 32-bit microcontrollers today uses ARM Cortex-M architecture, examples include STMicroelectronics' STM32 line, NXP's LPC line, Atmel's own SAM line, and just about every IoT chip out there today.
 Those 32-bit chips tends to run much faster, have great deal of more memory and peripherals, and even cheaper than comparative 8-bit chips.

 To demonstrate, here is a comparison between Arduino and my go-to STM32 chip, STM32F072C8T6: